abhishekY2401/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms

-Data structures and Algorithms are core part of problem solving.
-Understanding it is a bit difficult, So this repository will contain all resources and tutorials related to Data Structures and Algorithms.
+This is repository of DSA in which there are concepts of Data Structures and Algorithms and problems with solution.

 Overview of Syllabus :